quangler/notes/Year 2/Sem 2/SECR2100 - Enterprise Network Security/8 - Authentication Part 1.md

 ### Security Controls and Permissions (NFS vs NTFS)
 most OS's use permissions and right to control access to resources Windows uses:
-- permissions and right to control access to files, folders, and information resources
+- permissions and rights to control access to files, folders, and information resources (NFS)
-- user rights or privileges to determine actions a user or group is allowed to perform remember concept of least privilege
+- user rights or privileges to determine actions a user or group is allowed to perform remember concept of least privilege (NTFS)

 **NFS** - who can get to an object, **NTFS** - how they can interact with the object
 #### NTFS Permissions: